The Best Bike Stores in Toronto

 Here are the best bike shops in Toronto.

-Located in Bloordale Village, Sweet Pete's caters to both commuters and hobbyist riders with a service-driven approach.
+With a flagship in Bloordale Village and other locations in the Annex and at the Brick Works, Sweet Pete's caters to both commuters and hobbyist riders with a service-driven approach.
 Not the place to buy super expensive or low-end bikes, the 4000 square foot space is stocked solidly in the mid-range, with plenty of options in the $650-$750 zone.
 Primary bike brands include Trek, Giant, Kona and Opus.
 There's also a wide selection of helmets, locks, fenders/racks, and clothing.
-New for 2011 is an Annex location at Bloor and Howland.
 More »

 Knowledgeable staff, well-chosen brands, and a central downtown location ensure that Urbane Cyclist is always one of the busiest shops in the city.
 Those looking for less common stuff like folding, touring and cargo bikes, will be pleased to know that Urbane carries a good selection of these hard-to-find products.
 The large service department is well equipped to handle most any repair job, and stocks a dizzying array of components and accessories.
 More »